TheLe0/tour-of-heroes/README.md

 * [Chapter 4 - Add services](https://angular.io/tutorial/toh-pt4)
 * [Chapter 5 - Add navigation with routing](https://angular.io/tutorial/toh-pt5)
 * [Chapter 6 - Get data from a server](https://angular.io/tutorial/toh-pt6)

+>Note: On the chapter 6, the tutoril uses the ```angular-in-memory-web-api``` package,
+>but, this package is deprecated, not maintained anymore, only compatible till Angular 10.
+So in
+>this project we used another solution, ```json-server```, that is a good and efficient solution.